UweTrottmann/SeriesGuide/docs/GUIDELINES.md

-# Coding Guidelines
+# Guidelines

 Collecting design decisions.
-New and updated code should follow them.
+New and updated code and resources should follow them.

 ## Layout resources